ryannair02/MIST4610-Project1/README.md

       4) What is the supplier ID and phone number of orders that have been canceled?

-         Justification: Managing supplier relationships and ensuring timely procurement are critical aspects of effective supply chain management.
-Identifying suppliers associated with canceled orders provides valuable insights for managers to address potential issues, negotiate better terms, and mitigate disruptions in the supply chain.
-By retrieving the supplier ID and phone number of canceled orders, managers can proactively communicate with suppliers, resolve issues promptly, and implement measures to prevent future order cancellations.
-This information facilitates effective supplier management, enhances operational resilience, and ensures continuity in procurement processes, ultimately contributing to the organization's overall efficiency and performance.
+         Justification: Managing supplier relationships and making sure teams get their orders on time are really important for managers.
+When they know which suppliers were involved in canceled orders, it helps them spot potential problems early.
+They can reach out to them quickly, sort things out, and try to avoid more cancellations later on.
+Having the supplier ID and contact info from canceled orders allows them to get in touch with them fast.

       SQL code for Query 4: